 - 14:30 Cryptosporidium in swimming pools: Risks and solutions: Prof Rachel Chalmers, Head Cryptosporidium Reference Unit, Public Health Wales

-- 15:00 Managing a large property portfolio; quality assurance of risk assessments and training: Alex Lopez, Global Head of Risk Management, Hotelbeds
+- 15:00 Managing a large property portfolio; quality assurance of risk assessments and training: Laura Amengual, Health & Safety Quality Audit Manager, Hotelbeds Group

 - 15:30 Questions and answers